tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

 "try to follow the four-step TDD cycle (fail, report (make the diagnostics clear), pass, refactor)."

+"test doubles are fine, but don’t stop there if you can invert the dependency and turn expectations into stubs… or even better, replace the stub with the value it returns."

 # References
 - https://blog.thecodewhisperer.com/series#dependency-inversion-principle-dip
 - http://www.growing-object-oriented-software.com/code.html